GregWaters/Golem/docs/specification.md

     encode("MOV EAX, VALUE");
 ```

-# Assembly information
+I do have reason behind such a wild change from C. It's my belief that stack operations should be avoided if at all possible.
+Stack operations are very simple to encode, but they can easily create redundant code.

+At the beginning of any given function, all registers that will be clobbered should be pushed to the stack.
+At the end of said function, the registers will be popped and their original values, save for `rax`/`eax` which holds the return value.

+Because all things in computer science are social constructs, we don't even necessarily *need* a calling convention and can just choose whatever is easiest to encode in the current program.
+The world might not be ready for that, though.

-Some of the features are inspired by the Netwide Assembler, which I work in often for needlessly-low-level programming.
+Some of the features are inspired by the Netwide Assembler, which is my choice of software for needlessly-low-level programming.
 As it stands, it may be the assembler of choice in my personal implementation of this language draft.

 # TBA?